 Must complete a minimum of 24 credit hours of required CISY courses and nine credit hours of professional electives approved by adviser with a minimum 2.0 cumulative index.
 Twenty credit hours of liberal arts courses, a minimum overall cumulative index of 2.0, along with other requirements as stated in the College Academic Regulations, must be met by candidates of the AAS degree.
 Must successfully complete a minimum of 62 credit hours of course work and one semester of physical education.

 The machine tool technology program features instruction in the safe operation of all basic machine tools, such as lathes, milling machines, drill presses, various saws, and grinding equipment, as well as proper measurement and inspection of parts.
-Interpreting engineering drawings and mathematical calculations required by all machinists is also presented.

 Entrance Requirements & Recommendations: